Social selling is a major part of how B2B enterprises flourish online.

 Microsoft’s decision to buy LinkedIn back in 2016 was probably mostly about the revenue the company could gain by facilitating recruitment activities on the platform.
 Even so, its evolution since then has created one of the most important social selling platforms in the world.

-Social selling happens in other places, especially Facebook and LinkedIn.
+Social selling happens in other places, especially social media platforms like Facebook and LinkedIn.
 But when it comes to B2B decision makers who are focused on success and hungry to make informed decisions, a huge portion of the action goes down on LinkedIn – and that’s where most brands should start.

 Luckily, once you know the basic principles of social selling, you’ll be primed and ready to go on virtually any platform.
 Social selling gives you a unique opportunity to connect with people, foster trust, and build relationships that can flourish very quickly.